hannotify/hanno.codes/_posts/2021-11-17-explaining-software-development-to-a-class-of-6-year-olds.md

 ## What are instructions?

 Then I showed the kids how a specific set of instructions can lead to the desired results, by using a Beebot.
-A Beebot is a bee-shaped robot, that can store a set of instructions and then execute them.
+A Beebot is a bee-shaped robot that can store a set of instructions and then execute them.
 Its available instructions are:

 * Move 15 centimeters forward;
 * Move 15 centimeters backward;